 What does it mean to live an ethical life?

 Kenan Summer Fellows spend a summer exploring—in a variety of ways—the answers to that question.
-Five fellows receive funds to support a project which spans eight consecutive weeks.
+Fellows receive funds to support a project which spans eight consecutive weeks.
 Projects must begin by June 12th and conclude by August 4th.
-Fellows will gather as a cohort periodically (see schedule below) for workshops led by the KSF faculty director, to reflect on the ethical questions raised in their work and any practical difficulties they encounter over the course of the fellowship.
+Fellows will gather as a cohort periodically for workshops led by the faculty director, and reflect on the ethical questions raised in their work and any practical difficulties they encounter over the course of the fellowship.

 Status: Duke undergraduates who are in their first or second year of study at the time of application, and who are enrolled in classes at Duke’s Durham campus for Spring 2023.